adharangaonkar/adharangaonkar/README.md

 - 💼 &nbsp; Worked as a Data Science Engineering Coop at Commonwealth Care Alliance.
 - 💼 &nbsp; Worked as a Data Engineer at Hyperware, Pune.
 - 💼 &nbsp; Worked as a Database Management Intern at TN Packaging Pvt Ltd.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Data Engineering, Machine Learning and Deep Learning.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Machine Learning and Deep Learning.

 <h3> 🛠 &nbsp;Tech Stack</h3>